 Poland can now boast over 100 specialty coffee shops and 10 roasteries.
 It may not sound like much compared to other countries, but the transformation that this country has gone through in just 27 years is remarkable.

 Barista competitions are incredibly popular.
 72 people competed in the 2015 National AeroPress Championship, and over 100 have signed up to participate this year.
 Brewers Cup is another popular option.
-This May, it will be a 3-day event that’s part competition, part coffee festival (with 2 days of brewing workshops with European specialists), and part hip-hop concert.
+This May, it will be a three-day event that’s part competition, part coffee festival (with two days of brewing workshops with European specialists), and part hip-hop concert.
 Polish baristas are also faring well on the world stage.
 Marcin Wójciak placed 2nd in World Coffee in Good Spirits while Leszek Jędrasik came 4th in the World Latte Art Championship.